zuozhenggh/learning-library/developer-library/converged-db/oracle-sharding/eshop/eshop.md

 # About Eshop

 ## Introduction
-EShop is an example web-based ecommerce retail application, built for an online electronics retailer.
+EShop is an example web-based e-commerce retail application, built for an online electronics retailer.
 We developed this application to demonstrate Oracle Sharding (Hyperscale Globally Distributed Converged Database) with OLTP and Analytics (Massively Parallel Processing architecture).
 Oracle Cloud infrastructure (OCI) is used to host the application.

 - The application can support billions of users and products.